zdoom-docs/stable/zscript-doc-2-api.md

 ### PSprite

 A **P**layer **Sprite**, paradoxically, is not the player themself, but the sprite *within their view*, such as their weapon.
-PSprites are arbitrarily layered by number, somewhat similar to HUDMessages.
+PSprites are arbitrarily layered by number, somewhat similar to `HUDMessage`s.
 They are drawn ordered from lowest to highest.

 The predefined layers are: